Mildred Benson

 Mildred Augustine Wirt Benson (July 10, 1905 – May 28, 2002) was an American journalist and writer of children's books.
 She wrote some of the earliest Nancy Drew mysteries and created the detective's adventurous personality.
-Benson wrote under the Stratemeyer Syndicate pen name, Carolyn Keene, from 1929 to 1947 and contributed to 23 of the first 30 Nancy Drew mysteries, which were bestsellers.
+Benson wrote under the Stratemeyer Syndicate pen name, Carolyn Keene, from 1929 to 1953 and contributed to 23 of the first 30 Nancy Drew mysteries, which were bestsellers.

-Personal life
+Early life

-Mildred Benson was born Mildred Augustine in Ladora, Iowa, to Lillian and Dr. J. L. Augustine.
+Mildred Benson was born Mildred Augustine on July 10, 1905, in Ladora, Iowa, to Lillian and Dr. J. L. Augustine.
 Benson earned her degree in English from the University of Iowa in 1925 in just three years.
-She later returned to the University and in 1927, became the first student there to earn a master's degree in journalism.
-In 1928, she married Asa Wirt, who worked for the Associated Press.
-The couple had a daughter together, Peggy Wirt, who was born in 1936.
-After Asa Wirt's death in 1947, she married George A. Benson, (in 1950) editor of the Toledo Blade newspaper of Toledo, Ohio.
-He died in 1959.
+She later returned to the university, and in 1927, became the first student there to earn a master's degree in journalism.

-Benson worked for 58 years as a journalist, writing a weekly column for the Toledo Blade, and as a writer of many books.
-She continued to work full-time (mostly writing obituaries) until a few months before her death.
-She died from lung cancer in 2002 at the age of 96.

-Benson was a great adventurer, making numerous trips to Central America, traversing the jungle in a Jeep, canoeing down rivers, visiting Mayan sites, flying airplanes and witnessing archaeological excavations.